FilipHertzman/CalculatorApp/README.md

   Includes addition, subtraction, division, multiplication, square root, percentage, Pythagorean theorem, area of a circle, and volume of a cylinder.

 - **Remote backend server**:
-  Built with Node.js and Express for performing calculations, demonstrating the power of separating business logic from the presentation layer.
+  Built with Node.js and Express for performing calculations.

 - **MVVM architecture**:
   Enables a clean separation of concerns and makes it easier to maintain and expand upon in the future.

 - **Network communication**:
-  Handled using URLSession, showcasing a robust approach to managing API calls in a modern iOS app.
+  Handled using URLSession, showcasing a robust approach to managing API calls.

 ## License
 This project has no licenses